Texas Tech University

 Research

 Research in the PRYDe lab strives to discover common biological, neuropsychological, and psychosocial pathways through which environmental experiences shape developmental outcomes.
 It is biopsychosocial, multidisciplinary, and focused on at-risk populations.
-Much of our current research aims at understanding risk and resilience among justice-involved youth (JIY), children sustaining traumatic brain injuries (TBIs), and individuals exposed to adverse childhood experiences (ACEs).
+Much of our current research aims at understanding risk and resilience among children with disabilities, children and young adults experiencing early adversity / maltreatment, justice-involved youth (JIY), and children / adolescents sustaining traumatic brain injuries (TBIs).